 Have you ever had a hospital experience that made you feel like a specific caregiver made a world of difference during your stay?
-Hospital stays can be a stressful experience for a patient and their family, and the HCGH staff is committed to making sure you and your family members are well cared for when you are here.
-The HCGH staff’s goal is to treat patients the same way we would want our own hospitalized family member to be treated.
+HCGH staff is committed to making sure you and your family members are well cared for when you are here.

-It is because of these special occurrences that Howard Hospital Foundation (HHF) started the new program, Honor a Caregiver.
-This program allows HCGH patrons and friends to make a tribute to a caregiver who made a difference during your or your loved one’s hospital experience.
-Often, a patient and their family feel like one specific caregiver made a world of difference during their stay.
-Because hospital stays can be stressful enough for the patient and their family, the staff is committed to making sure you and your family members are well cared for when they are here.
-Be it a physician, nurse, housekeeper or other caregiver – often times just one person can make a difference.
+It is because of these special occurrences that Howard Hospital Foundation (HHF) started the program, Honor a Caregiver.
+This program allows HCGH patrons and friends to make a tribute donation to a caregiver who made a difference during your or your loved one’s hospital experience.
+Be it a physician, nurse, housekeeper or other caregiver – often times just one person or many people can make all the difference.

-Your donation will support new equipment, staff education, community wellness and other enhancements designed to save and improve lives in Howard County.
+Your donation will support new equipment, staff education, community wellness and other enhancements designed to save and improve lives in.
 You can help bring healing to the community and make a difference now and well into the future.
 To make a donation to honor a caregiver, click here or call 410-740-7840.